alecrimi/arcAb_mouse/README.md

 saveastiff.m is a utility to save large TIF files for visual inspection (e.g. the plaque segentation).
 The script was originally developed by YoonOh Tak https://ch.mathworks.com/matlabcentral/fileexchange/35684-multipage-tiff-stack

 left_results.csv and right_results.csv summarize the plaque count.

-The used images are available on Figshares at the URL:
+The used images (including the intermediate stesp) are available downsampled on Figshares at the URL: